 It is the City's policy to require every property (other than vacant property) to have sanitation services.
 Residential, office, and institutional properties are provided services by the City.
 Commercial and Industrial properties must contract with a private hauler.

 The City requires that the owner of the property provide a City-approved waste container.
-Containers may be purchased from the City at cost.
+Containers may be purchased from the City at cost (Currently $52, price may change).
 The container is warranted for ten years from usual wear and tear.
 The City will replace lids and wheels at no charge.
 To make a request for repair or warranty question please call (336) 475-4239.
 Below are general policies.
 The City Ordinance that governs sanitation services is here.
+The City will provide a recycling container at no cost to the customer.

 A list of streets and when services are provided can be seen here.